Donders-Institute/bidscoin/docs/preparation.rst

 Required source data structure
 ------------------------------

-BIDScoin will take your (raw) source data as well as a YAML file with the key-value mapping (dictionary) information as input, and returns a BIDS folder as output.
-The source data input folder should be organised according to a ``/sub-identifier/[ses-identifier]/seriesfolder/dicomfiles`` structure.
+BIDScoin requires that the source data input folder is be organised according to a ``/sub-identifier/[ses-identifier]/seriesfolder/dicomfiles`` structure.
 This data organization is how users receive their data from the (Siemens) scanners at the `DCCN <https://www.ru.nl/donders/>`__ (NB: the ``ses-identifier`` sub-folder is optional and can be left out).